plainFlight/plainFlightController/README.md

 ## In Development

+**Conversion to C++:** Improves existing code structure, will also use base class to support model types.
+**Inclusion of multicopters:** Use of multicopter base class to support quad, chinook and bicopter.
-**Configurator App:** WiFi / web browser configurator - This gives you the ability to use your phone to set flight controller parameters whilst out flying.
-I have this working in principle but needs refining and thorough testing.
+**Configurator App:** WiFi / web browser configurator - This gives you the ability to use your smart device to set flight controller parameters whilst out flying.

+These changes have been implemented and are being flight tested.

 ## Planned